High interest on credit cards? Blame strict regulations for that

 The results suggest that much of this increase may be due to the additional balance-sheet costs and capital constraints that intermediaries now face in the post-financial-crisis period.
 In particular, recent capital regulation may have added hundreds of basis points to the overall cost of obtaining unsecured consumer credit in the credit card market.
 Finally, these results can provide useful historical perspective about the pricing of unsecured household credit risk.

 High interest on credit cards has not been the only result of the regulation that followed the financial crisis.
-In fact, high compliance costs that were imposed hurt small banks.
-And unfortunately, small banks are the backbone of small businesses.
-So, this one act that was meant to put banks in place ended up hurting small businesses and all the other establishments that rely on small banks.
+High compliance costs that were imposed also hurt small banks, leading to the consolidation of banking institutions.
+Small banks have virtually disappeared in the financial sector, taking away one of the major sources of credit for small businesses.